gtech-mulearn/IEEE-LAUNCHPAD/profiles/deekshithadinesh@mulearn.md

 ### About Me

-> I'm an enthusiastic fresher pursuing B.Tech graduaation in Computer Science and apassion for software development.
+> I'm an enthusiastic B.Tech graduate in Computer Science and a passion for software development.
 Proficient in Java and C, with a strong foundationin data base and SQL.
 Eager to contribute to a dynamic team and apply problem-solving skills in a collaborative environment.

 ## Portfolio Highlights